 Approval in-principle has been received for the listing and quotation of the Notes on the Official List of the Singapore Exchange Securities Trading Limited (the "SGX-ST").
 The SGX-ST assumes no responsibility for the correctness of any of the statements made or opinions expressed or reports contained herein.
-Admission to the Official List of the SGX-ST and quotation of any Notes on the SGX-ST is not to be taken as an indication of the merits of the Company, the Subsidiary Guarantors, the JV Subsidiary Guarantees.
+Admission to the Official List of the SGX-ST and quotation of any Notes on the SGX-ST in not to be taken as an indication of the merits of the Company, the Subsidiary Guarantors, the JV Subsidiary Guarantors (if any) or any other subsidiary or associated company of the Company, the Notes, the Subsidiary Guarantees or the JV Subsidiary Guarantees.
 The Notes will be traded on the SGX-ST in a minimum board lot size of US\$200,000 or its equivalent in foreign currencies for so long as the Notes are listed on the SGX-ST and the rules of the SGX-ST so require.